CtrlK

 Conciseness

-The skill is fairly detailed and well-structured but includes some unnecessary verbosity.
+The skill is reasonably well-structured but includes some unnecessary verbosity.
 The Key Concepts table explains terms like 'SHA-1 Hash' and 'Transaction Logs' that Claude already knows.
-The 'When to Use' section is somewhat lengthy with explanations that could be tightened.
+The 'When to Use' section is somewhat lengthy with six bullet points plus a caveat.
 However, most content is domain-specific forensic knowledge that adds value.

 2 / 3